sqltj/databricks_pyspark_cert_zenith/ProjectPlan.md

 ---

 - **Task 2: Create `bronze_customer_profiles` Batch Table**

-  _Why:_ Converts a periodically refreshed dimension snapshot (customers) into a managed Delta table so it can be efficiently joined with streaming facts.
+  - _Why:_ Converts a periodically refreshed dimension snapshot (customers) into a managed Delta table so it can be efficiently joined with streaming facts.
 Enforcing a schema up front prevents accidental type widening (e.g., inferring customer*id as string) that would later break joins.
-  \_End Goal:* A clean, type-consistent customer dimension (`bronze_customer_profiles`) ready for enrichment joins that preserves referential integrity with events.
+    -\_End Goal:* A clean, type-consistent customer dimension (`bronze_customer_profiles`) ready for enrichment joins that preserves referential integrity with events.

   - [ ] Define and apply a schema to ensure `customer_id` is an integer and other columns are strings.
   - [ ] Read the batch CSV file from the `/Volumes/zenith_online/00_landing/batch/customers` path (use `RAW_BATCH_CUSTOMERS_PATH` from variables)